NBrown140/btc_logger/README.md

 Uses Bitstampy to make API calls to bitstamp and retrieve prices data.

+monthly_cleaner.py should be called at the very end of each month to process data.

 ### Dependencies:
 - Bistampy (installed throug pip; https://github.com/unwitting/bitstampy)